-As everyone (and their grandmother) has surely heard by now, Yahoo will be changing its name to Altaba following the sale of their core internet business to Verizon.
+As everyone (and their grandmother) has surely heard by now, Yahoo will be changing its name to Altaba following the sale of its core internet business to Verizon.

 According to the Washington Post, the new name is a combination of “alternative” and “Alibaba,” a reference to the company’s stake in Alibaba.

 The jokes and jabs have all been made: It sounds like a pill from the pharma world, babble from a drunk baby, an odd reference to keyboard shortcut Alt + Tab, a random selection of Scrabble tiles, a Star Trek planet, and so on.